axoflow/axosyslog-core-docs/content/docs/chapter-install/syslog-ng-compile-options/_index.md

 ---
 <!-- DISCLAIMER: This file is based on the syslog-ng Open Source Edition documentation https://github.com/balabit/syslog-ng-ose-guides/commit/2f4a52ee61d1ea9ad27cb4f3168b95408fddfdf2 and is used under the terms of The syslog-ng Open Source Edition Documentation License.
 The file has been modified by Axoflow. -->

-When compiling {{% productparam "abbrev" %}} from source, you can use the following compiling options.
+When compiling {{% param "product.abbrev" %}} from source, you can use the following compiling options.

   - *--enable-all-modules* This option will turn on or off all modules and most features when enabled, unless a feature is explicitly disabled, or not detected automatically.
 Currently, this means that you must explicitly enable the `pacct()` source, since it is not detected automatically (all other modules are compiled automatically if the required libraries are available).